 - Confirm travel arrangements (plane/train/bus reservations, driving itinerary, etc.).

-- Finals is a good time for your student to back up her computer (no one wants to lose a term paper!).
+- Finals is a good time for your student to back up their computer (no one wants to lose a term paper!).

 - Remind your student that it’s essential to read and respond to all emails from the school about end-of-year requirements (returning library materials, paying outstanding fees, etc.).

-- If she’s in a performance or show at the end of the semester that you can’t attend in person, send flowers or a card to wish her well.
+- If they’re in a performance or show at the end of the semester that you can’t attend in person, send flowers or a card to wish them well.

 Preparing for move-out

 Does your student have a plan for storing belongings over the summer?
-Next year’s dorm or Greek house may have a storage area but space will be limited (and often large items like bikes and mini-fridges are not accepted).
+Next year’s residence hall may have a storage area but space will be limited (and often large items like bikes and mini-fridges are not accepted).
 Some tips:

-- There’s no point moving or storing stuff you don’t need, so encourage your student to start thinking early about what to keep and what to get rid of.
-He can approach belongings one category at a time over the course of a week or two: books, papers, clothing and gear, room furnishings, cleaning supplies/toiletries, and so on.
+- There’s no point moving or storing stuff they don’t need, so encourage your student to start thinking early about what to keep and what to get rid of.
+They can approach belongings one category at a time over the course of a week or two: books, papers, clothing and gear, room furnishings, cleaning supplies/toiletries, and so on.

-- He should make a pile of the things he wants over the summer and see if it will fit in his suitcases (if he’s flying) or in the family car.
-Does he need to ship some boxes?
-Advise him not to wait till the last minute to do this.
+- They should make a pile of the things they want over the summer and see if it will fit in their suitcases (if they’re flying) or in the family car.
+Do they need to ship some boxes?
+Advise them not to wait till the last minute to do this.

-- If she has questions about move-out timing and expectations, she can ask her RA.
+- If they have questions about move-out timing and expectations, they can ask their RA.
 Dorm rooms should be left clean with furniture returned to its original location.

 Back at home, if you’ve been using their room for your own storage, shuffle things down to the basement or hold that yard sale before they arrive!